vkaravir/JSAV/codeelements/pseudocode.md

 <h3 class="apimethod">.show(indices) and .hide(indices)</h3>

 Show/hide the codelines at given indices.
-Again, indices can be a number, an array of numbers, or a function.
+Again, indices can be a number, an array of numbers, a function or a tag.

 <h3 class="apimethod">.css(indices, css)</h3>

 Apply the given CSS properties to the codelines at specified ```indices```.
-  Parameter ```indices``` can be a number, array, or function like for the ```highlight``` method.
+  Parameter ```indices``` can be a number, array, function or a tag like for the ```highlight``` method.
   The argument ```css``` should be an object with property name-and-value pairs.
 For example, to make lines 0 and 4 have green color and lightgray background: